sudiptog81/discord-documentation/README.md

 This page is currently deployed.
 [View the live website.](https://www.nhcarrigan.com/BeccaBot-documentation)

-## Feedback, Bugs, and Contributions
+## Feedback and Bugs

-If you have feedback or a bug report, you can create a GitHub issue or [contact me directly](https://contact.nhcarrigan.com).
+If you have feedback or a bug report, please feel free to open a GitHub issue!

+## Contributing

-If you would like to contribute to the project, you may create a Pull Request containing your proposed changes and I will review it as soon as I am able!
+If you would like to contribute to the project, you may create a Pull Request containing your proposed changes and we will review it as soon as we are able!
+Please review our [contributing guidelines](CONTRIBUTING.md) first.

+## Code of Conduct

+Before interacting with our community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Contributors ✨